-The ME TOO craze has me angst.
+The ME TOO craze gives me angst.
 It makes a moral equivalence of rape and sexual harassment.
-Doing so trivializes rape in my mind.
+Doing so trivializes rape.

 Ponder This About Rape

 The word rape covers a number of varying experiences, all horrible, but all different and some more horrible than others.

 3. Raped, penetrated but few or no physical injuries.

 4. Raped by someone you knew and trusted with varying degrees of the above; then threatened with harm if you revealed the assault.

 5. Raped after drugs or alcohol used to make you more vulnerable.

 6. Frequent sexual partner forced intercourse after you said “No.”